electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-### Device Manipulation
+### Device Manipulation ###

-At any time you can easily add or remove devices to/from your Project.
-That means assigning/unassigning Devices to/from the project's Device Group.
-You just need to know an identifier of the required Device - either Device Id, or Device Name, or MAC address, or IMP Agent Id.
+You can add or remove devices to or from your Project at any time.
+That means assigning/unassigning devices to/from the Project’s Device Group.
+You just need to know an identifier of the required device: device ID, name or MAC address, or its Agent ID.

-- use [**impt device assign --device <DEVICE_IDENTIFIER>**](./CommandsManual.md#device-assign) command to add the specified Device to your Project.
+- Use [`impt device assign --device <DEVICE_IDENTIFIER>`](./CommandsManual.md#device-assign) to add the specified device to your Project.
-- use [**impt dg reassign --from <DEVICE_GROUP_IDENTIFIER>**](./CommandsManual.md#device-group-reassign) command to add all Devices from the specified (by Id or Name) Device Group to your Project.
+- Use [`impt dg reassign --from <DEVICE_GROUP_IDENTIFIER>`](./CommandsManual.md#device-group-reassign) to add all the devices from the specified (by ID or name) Device Group to your Project.
-- use [**impt device unassign --device <DEVICE_IDENTIFIER>**](./CommandsManual.md#device-unassign) command to remove the specified Device from your Project.
+- Use [`impt device unassign --device <DEVICE_IDENTIFIER>`](./CommandsManual.md#device-unassign) to remove the specified device from your Project.
-- use [**impt dg unassign**](./CommandsManual.md#device-group-unassign) command to remove all Devices from your Project (the project's Device Group).
+- Use [`impt dg unassign`](./CommandsManual.md#device-group-unassign) command to remove all the devices from your Project (ie. the Project’s Device Group).

-If you do not remember an identifier of the required Device, you can use [**impt device list**](./CommandsManual.md#device-list) command to find it.

-Usually, it is enough to have one device added to your Project for development/debugging purpose.

-*Example*
+You can use [`impt device list`](./CommandsManual.md#device-list) to find an identifier for the required device.

+#### Examples ####

 ```
 > impt device assign --device myDevice1
 Device "myDevice1" is assigned successfully to Device Group "27f8ee81-59cd-a9ad-d2a4-e430e4e19ae9".
 IMPT COMMAND SUCCEEDS
 ```

-*Example*
 ```
 > impt dg reassign --from TestDG
 The following Devices assigned to Device Group "TestDG" are reassigned successfully to Device Group "27f8ee81-59cd-a9ad-d2a4-e430e4e19ae9":
 Device:
   id:            23522f6938a609ee